-Named multiple times as the Lawyer of the Year for Environmental Law in Illinois by The Best Lawyers in America®, Renee is a Fellow of the American College of Environmental Lawyers.
+Named multiple times as the Lawyer of the Year for Environmental Law in Illinois by The Best Lawyers in America (2012 and 2019 by BL Rankings), Renee is a Fellow of the American College of Environmental Lawyers.
 She has served on the Board of Directors of the Environmental Law Institute, and serves on its Leadership Council.

 As Director of the Illinois EPA, led the development and implementation of the state's environmental programs.
 Led a staff of approximately 1,100 and a budget exceeding $1 billion.

 • Serving as Illinois Commissioner on the Great Lakes Commission.